arbajmujawar1345/project2/README.md

 This project was created from local system

-It Is wriiten by arbaj mujwar
+It Is wriiten by arbaj mujwar & udayraj dethe.